 i) steps 4 and 5 are skipped; and

-ii) if the selected PLMN is a VPLMN, the UE does not have an established emergency PDU session, the UE is in automatic network selection mode and the SOR-CMCI requires that the UE shall move to the idle mode, then the UE shall release the current N1 NAS signalling connection locally; and
+ii) if the selected PLMN is a VPLMN, the UE does not have an established emergency PDU session, the UE is in automatic network selection mode and the UE is configured with the SOR-CMCI or received the SOR-CMCI over N1 NAS signalling, the UE shall perform actions in subclause C.X.2; and

 b) if the selected PLMN is a VPLMN, the security check is not successful and the UE is in automatic network selection mode, then the UE shall wait until it moves to idle mode or 5GMM-CONNECTED mode with RRC inactive indication (see 3GPP TS 24.501 [64]) before attempting to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired, with an exception that the current PLMN is considered as lowest priority.
 If the selected PLMN is a VPLMN and the UE has an established emergency PDU session then the UE shall attempt to perform the PLMN selection after the emergency PDU session is released.